WalletScrutiny/WalletScrutinyCom/_posts/2019-11-01-how-it-started.md

 the coins from each user individually.

-Unfortunately there is many points to attack even if the keys are not on a central server by design or necesity of the business model.
+Unfortunately there is many points to attack even if the keys are not on a central server by design or necessity of the business model.

 * The wallet could claim to be a wallet but in reality be a bitcoin bank, with the keys being stored on the server
   * While there were wallets that claimed to do more than they actually did in terms of Bitcoin crypto, I am not aware of this having happened yet to the degree where they claimed to not have the keys while holding them for normal operations.